engineseller/host-scanner/README.md

 # Host Scanner
-Scan hosts in your network that are live
+Scan hosts in your network

 ## How to use?
 Open terminal and run following commands